dominictarr/stream-spec/readme.markdown

 If the option `{strict: true}` is passed, it means the stream is not allowed to emit `'data'` or `'end'` when the stream is paused.

+If the option `{end: false}` is passed, then end may not be emitted.

 ``` js
 spec(stream)
   .readable()
   .pausable({strict: true})) //strict is optional.
   .validateOnExit()
 ```

 ### Through (sync writable and readable, aka: 'filter')